-9 25 U.S.C. § 2707(b).
+13 25 U.S.C. § 2707(b).

-- conduct background investigations12 •

-- inspect records relating to gaming13 •

-- approve the annual budget14 •

-- adopt regulations for the assessment and collection of civil fines15 •

-- adopt a schedule of annual fees16 •

-- issue permanent closure orders17 •

-- adopt regulations as deemed appropriate to implement the provisions of IGRA18 •

-- issue subpoena and conduct depositions19 •

-- issue and rescind certificates of self-regulation20 •
+- inspect records relating to gaming17 - approve the annual budget18 - adopt regulations for the assessment and collection of civil fines19 - adopt a schedule of annual fees20 - issue permanent closure orders21 - adopt regulations as deemed appropriate to implement the provisions of IGRA22 - authorize the Chair to issue subpoenas and order testimony to be taken by deposition23 - issue and rescind certificates of self-regulation24